gmmorris/meze-docs/componentization.md

 But the second kind of composition is **object composition**, and this is where I got stuck.

+I just couldn't figure out how to take Object Composition in theory and apply it in practice.
+How to structure my pieces of code and make them work together, without relegating back to old and smelly practices.

 #### What is Object Composition?
-[Eric Elliot](https://twitter.com/_ericelliott) gave a really good talk at [Fluent 2013](https://www.youtube.com/watch?v=lKCCZTUx0sI) in which he explains composition and its benefits in a much better way than I ever could, so I'd highly recommend watching his talk.
+[Eric Elliot](https://twitter.com/_ericelliott) gave a really good talk at [Fluent 2013](https://www.youtube.com/watch?v=lKCCZTUx0sI) in which he explains object composition and its benefits in a much better way than I ever could, so I'd highly recommend watching his talk.

+But after experimenting with Eric's proposed solution, a library called [StampIt](https://github.com/stampit-org/stampit), I still couldn't see how I could avoid the high Efferent Coupling I was experiencing, nor did it do much to help me tackle the fragmented state.

-This feeling of frustration with smell of my code would stay with me for a while, until recently, when I began using React in production.
+This feeling of frustration with the smell of my code would stay with me for a while, until recently, when I began using *React* in production.
+It wasn't immediately apparent to me how React seemed to alleviate many of the problems I was experiencing, nor do I want to tote React as necceserily a *solution* to these problems.

+What I have found *React* to be is an opportunity to alleviate many of the causes for these code smells, and that's the actual topic I want to talk about.

+## Composability via Componentisation